-Pauline Füg and Henrikje Stanze at a session in front of Imi Knoebel's painting Fishing Blue I, 2008
+Pauline FĂĽg and Henrikje Stanze at a session in front of Imi Knoebel's painting Fishing Blue I, 2008

 Photo: DASMAXIMUM

-Due to its international significance, DASMAXIMUM is visited by numerous art travellers from far and wide.
+Due to its international importance, DASMAXIMUM is visited by numerous art travelers from far and wide.
 But the citizens of the immediate vicinity should have a special share in "their" museum.
-With daylight and generously hung groups of works, the focus is already on the experience of viewing art; but there is now an additional programme to involve people who rarely come to the museum because of various restrictions.
+With daylight and generously hung groups of works, the focus is already on the experience of viewing art; but beyond that, there is now an additional program that involves people who rarely come to the museum due to various restrictions.

 Already during the Culture and Youth Culture Days 2013, the aim of the Wort:Bilder project was to offer a highly professional programme for visitor groups from social institutions such as retirement homes, youth settlements or life assistance.
 With the Chiemgau Culture Days 2014, the lighthouse project is now being continued in an expanded form.
 It is not about art history, but about the joy of observation and one's own creativity.